Information for Incoming House Staff

 Our graduate medical education experts guide incoming residents and fellows through the onboarding process at NYU School of Medicine.

-As a resident or fellow, you are considered a member, or officer, of the house staff at one or more of our inpatient locations and affiliate hospitals: NYU Langone, including Tisch Hospital, Rusk Rehabilitation, Hospital for Joint Diseases, and NYU Lutheran Medical Center; NYC Health + Hospitals/Bellevue; and VA NY Harbor Healthcare System.
+As a resident or fellow, you are considered a member, or officer, of the house staff at one or more of our inpatient locations and affiliate hospitals: NYU Langone, including Tisch Hospital, Rusk Rehabilitation, NYU Langone Orthopedic Hospital, and NYU Langone Hospital—Brooklyn; NYC Health + Hospitals/Bellevue; and VA NY Harbor Healthcare System.

 Our facilities provide exposure to public, private, and federal hospital systems, each rooted in a rich tradition of patient-centered care, medical innovation, and scientific advancement.